geolr/rumau_docs_public/vim.md

 `:w other_filename.txt` writes the current buffer to a new file, keeps current file open in the buffer

-`:sav or :saveas other_filename.txt` writes other_filename.txt then closes the buffer and loads other_filename.txt ready for edits
+`:sav or :saveas other_filename.txt` writes other_filename.txt then hides the current buffer and loads other_filename.txt ready for edits

 ## Configuration